 Not surprisingly, these bans are not yet working perfectly.
 Some businesses are taking advantage of loopholes in the law and printing “reusable” on the same old plastic bag (as reported in Grist, “There’s a Hole in My Plastic Bag Law”).
 We remain optimistic, however, that the kinks will eventually disappear.

 But single-use plastic bags and bottles are just a drop in the bucket.
 Take a look around your home.
 How much plastic do you have?
 How much plastic packaging is in your trash?
 From children’s toys to kitchen gadgets, we have accepted plastic as a cheap alternative.
 Most of it, if not all, isn’t necessary.

-If you struggle with remembering to bring your own reusable water bottle or shopping bag with you, check out artist Chris Jordan’s work.
-He has two series, Midway and a few pieces in Running the Numbers, thataddress the issue of plastic graphically — some are beautiful images and all are grimly educational.
+If you struggle with remembering to bring your own reusable water bottle or shopping bag with you, check out artist Chris Jordan’s work (shown above and an exhibitor in past Mountainfilm Gallery Walks).
+He has two series, Midway and a few pieces in Running the Numbers, that address the issue of plastic graphically — some are beautiful images and all are grimly educational.

 Images created by photographic artist Chris Jordan.

 We welcome your insights and reactions to our films and content.

 Please engage with us by leaving a comment.
 All comments will be moderated so